muehlburger/qrs21-dl-anomaly-detection-scada/README.md

 # Code for our paper

-This repository contains the code for our paper called "On the Effects of Data Sampling for Deep Learningon Highly Imbalanced Data from SCADA PowerGrid Substation Networks for Intrusion Detection".
+This repository contains the code for our paper *"On the Effects of Data Sampling for Deep Learning on Highly Imbalanced Data from SCADA PowerGrid Substation Networks for Intrusion Detection"*.

 ## Installation